Stone Age Cave Extravaganza

 A richly immersive environment that your class will never forget!

-...Entering through an archway of Mammoth tusks you'll emerge into another world.
+...Entering through an archway of ancient paintings, you'll emerge into another world.

 The floor is lined with the skins of hunted animals, walls painted with scenes from ancient times, and everywhere you look, skulls, spears, baskets, tools, and everyday objects from thousands of years ago.